matthew-shaw/matthew-shaw.github.io/docs/blog/posts/modern-software-delivery.md

 This is the overburden of figuring out complex cloud-native tooling, navigating a security sign-off process, or manually building a monitoring dashboard just to get a new service live.
 It's the friction that grinds delivery to a halt.

 A good internal developer platform is treated as an internal product and served by a _Platform Team_ (as defined in **Team Topologies**).
 Its purpose is to absorb this cross-cutting complexity and present it to _stream-aligned_ teams as a set of simple, self-service tools and APIs.
+A well-designed internal platform removes vast amounts of [Motion](#motion) waste (manual setup, repetitive configuration) and [Transportation](#transportation) waste (cross-team handoffs for infrastructure, compliance, and environments).

 The goal is to pave a low-friction path to production.
 A developer shouldn't have to become an expert in container orchestration, infrastructure-as-code, or observability just to ship a feature.
 They should be able to consume these as reliable services, allowing them to focus all their cognitive load on solving problems and delivering user value.

 #### Continuous Refactoring

 **Continuous Refactoring** is the act of paying _technical debt_ back, not in a single "big bang" project, but as a small, daily, professional practice.
+This reduces [Overprocessing](#overprocessing) by removing redundant abstractions, reduces [Defects](#defects) by stabalising the codebase and reduces [Inventory](#inventory) by preventing long-lived code branches that can't be merged due to rot.

 This is the core discipline of **Extreme Programming**: leaving the code cleaner than you found it.
 Kent Beck's recent work, Tidy First?, gives a modern name to this practice: it's the art of making small, safe, tidying changes before adding new features, to ensure development speed is sustainable.
 It requires an organisational commitment to allocate capacity for this work and making _technical debt_ removal a constant and sustainable activity.

 #### Evolutionary Architecture

 This is the strategic mindset that prevents future overburden.
 An **Evolutionary Architecture** is one _designed_ to change.
-Instead of a brittle plan (or Big Up Front Design), it is a system protected by automated guardrails called Fitness Functions; a suite of tests that continuously verify critical architectural characteristics like performance, security, or module dependencies.
+Instead of a brittle plan (or [Big Design Up Front](https://en.wikipedia.org/wiki/Big_design_up_front)), it is a system protected by automated guardrails called Fitness Functions; a suite of tests that continuously verify critical architectural characteristics like performance, security, or module dependencies, to reduce [Defects](#defects).

 This is the modern, automated, and living implementation of what we used to call "Non-Functional Requirements".
 Instead of a requirement being a forgotten line in a document, it becomes an automated test that prevents systemic debt from accumulating.
 This allows the system to evolve safely and independently, creating an environment where small, safe changes are always possible.